 Once I have the wires cleaned out, I will pull out the CPU and the RAM, both of which appear below.
 The CPU is almost alway covered with a heat sink, also pictured below.
 The CPU has a little throw switch lever that needs to be UP to allow it to come out, as well as a strap that holds it to the heat sink.
 The RAM is usually secured with little plastic tabs on their ends.

 |How To Remove a CPU from a motherboard|

 The next thing I pull out of the computer is the PCIs.
 These can usually just get ripped right out of the motherboard.
-If I just give it a nice strong pull, the whole thing will get ripped out in one go.
+If I just give it a nice strong pull, the whole can you buy paxil online thing will get ripped out in one go.
 If that doesn’t work for you, there is a single screw holding it against the case that you need to take out.

 PCI boards have gold fingers.
 The gold fingers are cut off and sold separately for a premium!
 A single PCI, aka daughterboard, is pictured below along with some gold fingers:

 The next thing I pull from the computer is usually the Motherboard, aka the big board screwed into the case.
 To liberate the motherboard, grab a trusty screw driver or power drill and take out the screws.
 Its pretty simple.
 A motherboard appears below: